Gary Bennett (baseball)

 Bennett came alive in late August 2006.
 He hit four home runs in the span of a week, including a walk-off grand slam against the Chicago Cubs on August 27, 2006.
 The four home runs equaled his career high of four home runs in a single season, which he did with the 2002 Colorado Rockies.
 He hit no other home runs that season.
-In an exhibition game on March 30, 2007, against the Memphis Redbirds, the Cardinals AAA Minor League affiliate, Bennett, with the game tied 2–2, hit grand slam in the top of the 8th inning, giving the Cardinals the victory.
-This led many fans to call him, "Gary Grand Slam Bennett".

 On November 28, 2006, Bennett was re-signed by the Cardinals.

 On November 2, 2007, the Cardinals exercised their 2008 buy-out option on his contract.

 On December 13, 2007, Bennett was named in the Mitchell Report, which detailed his illegal use of performance-enhancing substances such as human growth hormone.

 On December 17, 2007, the Dodgers signed Bennett to a one-year deal to back up Russell Martin, the Dodgers' young All-Star catcher.
 After signing, Bennett publicly admitted that the Mitchell Report was accurate as far as he was concerned, stating, "As far as the report is concerned to me, it's accurate.
 Obviously, it was a stupid decision.
 It was a mistake."
 Bennett's 2008 season was cut short, however, when he went on the disabled list in mid-May for plantar fasciitis.
 The ailment would keep Bennett on the disabled list the remainder of the season.
 Veteran backup Danny Ardoin took Bennett's spot in his absence as Martin's backup.
 Bennett finished the 2008 campaign with a disappointing .190 batting average with one home run and four RBI in only 10 games played.
 After the season the Dodgers bought out Bennett's option year, making him a free agent.